jpersson/jpersson.github.io/resume.md

 permalink: /resume/
 ---

-Experienced software engineer that has developed a wide variety of  software and web applications and services.
-Currently looking for a new position in the Malmö area.
+Experienced software engineer who has developed a wide variety of software, web applications and services.
+Having recently moved back to Sweden after 12 years in Vienna I'm currently looking for a new position in the Malmö area.
 Feel free to contact me at [jobs@johanpersson.at](jobs@johanpersson.at) with any questions.

-## Skills & list of Buzzwords
+## Skills & list of buzzwords

 * Web application development
 * Web APIs/services